Digitalization Of PBM Projects To Enhance Productivity, Ensure Transparency: MD PBM - UrduPoint

 The first priority of Amir Paracha, since joining this authority as MD PBM, was to attract domestic and foreign donors for which the digitalization of all the projects was the pre-requisite.

-"The work on digitalization of all the projects was started on war footing which is instrumental to bring transparency and boost the confidence of donors", he added.
+"The work on digitalization of all the projects was started on a war footing which is instrumental to bring transparency and boost the confidence of donors," he added.

 The MD said that one of the main objectives of the establishment of PBM was to cater to the needs of special people and provide them with maximum facilities.